publiclab/publiclab-archive/notes/stevie/01-22-2018/what-is-the-best-light-source-to-use-for-the-basic-microscope.md

 ---
-title: What is the best light source to use for the basic microscope?
+title: 'What is the best light source to use for the basic microscope?  '
 tagnames: microscope, question:basic-microscope, basic-microscope, question:community-microscope
 author: stevie
 path: /notes/stevie/01-22-2018/what-is-the-best-light-source-to-use-for-the-basic-microscope.md